 We identified a significant disparity between the results of the S&C Group Controller's assessment and the S&C Group program office estimates for the six major programs at an aggregate-NASA level.
 Specifically, the assessment shows that NASA's increased costs total about \$81.6 million for CFY 1999 (see Table 3).
 However, the aggregate cost increases total \$61.8 million for CFY 1999 (see Table 4).
 The difference between the S&C Group Controller's office estimate and the Group's program office estimates is \$19.8 million (24 percent of the assessment estimate).
 The S&C Group Controller attributed this difference to several factors, including the fact that the assessment included nonmajor NASA contracts.
-However, we determined NASA's nonmajor programs comprised about 5 percent of NASA's contracts with the S&C Group and, therefore, believe that the nonmajor contracts are not a significant factor.
-The S&C Group Controller also expressed his belief that the independent sources of the two estimates used different assumptions, which caused some of the disparity.
+However, we determined NASA's nonmajor programs comprised about 5 percent of NASA's contracts with the S&C Group Controller also expressed his belief that the independent sources73 of the two estimates used different assumptions, which caused some of the disparity.